Start your university journey at UCC

-One of the best places to begin your bachelor’s degree is at a community college.
-UCC offers many of the freshman and sophomore courses you will find at universities, allowing you to stay close to home and complete courses at a fraction of the cost.
+One of the best places to begin your bachelor’s degree is at UCC.
+We offer many of the freshman and sophomore courses you will find at universities, allowing you to stay close to home and complete courses at a fraction of the cost.
 UCC offers a choice of programs that allow you to transfer to another college or university.

 Associate of Arts - Oregon Transfer